 Through interactive and educational models depicting a coastal watershed and Maui’s storm drain system, participants will be able to mimic rainfall and stormwater flow to visualize how pollutants can be carried from their various sources, into storm drains, and eventually out to the ocean and other bodies of water, where they can cause significant damage to the island’s ecosystems.
-Youngsters can also gain tips on how to prevent pollution generated from our everyday actions and win fun prizes for participating.
+Keiki can also gain tips on how to prevent pollution generated from our everyday actions and win fun prizes for participating.

 Stormwater Maui is part of the State of Hawaii, Department of Transportation Highways Division – Maui District (HWY-M), which works to manage state highways on Maui in accordance with its commitment to safeguard the environment and protect the health and safety of the community, including residents, employees, and visitors.
 For more information, visit www.stormwatermaui.com.

-No activity reservations required.
+No activity reservations are required.

 Stormwater Maui uses interactive and educational models like this one to help keiki learn how protecting stormwater from pollution can also protect Maui’s ocean from pollution damage.
 Photo courtesy of HWY-M.